MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/copilot-teams-transcription.md

 As an admin, you can manage the default value for Copilot that  your organizers have in their meeting options.
 Meeting organizers can change their Copilot setting for each meeting they create.

 > [!IMPORTANT]
 > Copilot for Teams meetings isn’t available in end-to-end encrypted meetings.
-For more details on end-to-end encryption, see [Require end-to-end encryption for sensitive Teams meetings](end-to-end-encrypted-meetings.md).
+For more information on end-to-end encryption, see [Require end-to-end encryption for sensitive Teams meetings](end-to-end-encrypted-meetings.md).

 > [!NOTE]
 > Copilot isn’t available for GCC, GCC High, DoD, and EDU.